wiremock/wiremock.org/README.md

 We welcome contributions to improve the WireMock documentation!
 Here's how to get started:

+### Prerequisites

+This project uses [pnpm](https://pnpm.io/) as its package manager.
+If you don't have pnpm installed, follow the [installation instructions](https://pnpm.io/installation).

 ### Running the Dev Server Locally

 1. **Install dependencies:**